openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

   Request title. (only `GitHub`, `Gitlab` and `BitbucketCloud` providers are supported)
 * `.pathChanged`: a suffix function to a string which can be a glob of a path to check if changed (only `GitHub` and `Gitlab` provider is supported)
+* `all_changed_files`: The list of all files changed in the event (added, deleted, modified and renamed) separated by a comma.
+On pull request every file belonging to the pull request will be listed.
+* `added_files`: The list of added files in the event separated by a comma.
+On pull request every added file belonging to the pull request will be listed.
+* `deleted_files`: The list of deleted files in the event separated by a comma.
+On pull request every deleted file belonging to the pull request will be listed.
+* `modified_files`: The list of modified files in the event separated by a comma.
+On pull request every modified file belonging to the pull request will be listed.
+* `renamed_files`: The list of renamed files in the event separated by a comma.
+On pull request every renamed file belonging to the pull request will be listed.

 Compared to the simple "on-target" annotation matching, the CEL expression allows you to complex filtering and most importantly express negation.